tmobile/magentaA11y/_checklist-native/sheet.md

 ### Announcement examples
   - **Note:** When the user has hints turned on in settings, "double tap to activate" will announce at the end of most interactive controls.
 Testing should be done with hints turned on to ensure the user understands a control is interactive by hearing either "button" or "double tap to activate" or both.
 Announcements on Android devices vary slightly due to manufacturer.

+- "Sheet grabber, collapsed, double tap to activate"  (In minimized state)
-- "Sheet grabber, expands, double tap to activate"
+- "Sheet grabber, expanded, double tap to activate"  (In expanded state)